Dhanya-07/Loading-.net-DLL-in-Java/README.md

 1) Create a C# class library either in Visual Studio or Visual Studio Code

 2) Annote the functions to be exported with UnmanagedCallersOnlyAttribute.

+     Include the following in .csproj file:

+     <PublishAot>true</PublishAot> //This will enable native AOT compilation during publish
+     <StripSymbols>true</StripSymbols> //[Only for Linux]to produce .dbg file in linux

 3) Publish the C# code,